sherwinchiu/submission-server/exercise-scripts/week1/question2/tests.md

 ### Test 4

-Checks if there are endl's present.
+Checks if there are endl's present

 ### Test 5